 When a fault occurs on a system in either the software or hardware, staff will check the system.
 If the problem is not fixed within ten minutes then the machine should be turned off and the pupils directed to another activity.
 The Computing/ICT/ Digital Literacy co-ordinator will provide support to rectify the problem as soon as possible.
-Support is also available through an onsite ICT technician who comes into school for one hour a week.
-Anything that cannot be solved quickly should be put into the ICT job book.
+Support is also available through an onsite ICT technician who comes into school for one afternoon a week.
+Anything that cannot be solved quickly should be passed on to the technician via the computing coordinator.